 For a test image \( x \in \mathcal{X} \), testing produces a prediction with

-where we need to use the round operator \(\mathsf{round}(.)\) because the model needs to commit to a binary decision (i.e., either to use or not to use the cohort-specific models or the users), and \( \hat{y} \sim \mathcal{M} \) denotes one of the potentially noisy labels from annotators.
-Note that in this testing process, we can have an ensemble of multiple cohort-specific models, which in turn can be combined with the user annotation if \(\lceil g^{(A+1)}_{\zeta^{*}}(x) \rceil = 1\).
+where we need to use the operator \(\mathsf{round}(.)\) because the model needs to commit to a binary decision (i.e., either to use or not to use the subgroup-specific models or the users), and \( \hat{y} \sim \mathcal{M} \) denotes one of the potentially noisy labels from annotators.
+Note that in this testing process, we can have an ensemble of multiple subgroup-specific models, which in turn can be combined with the user annotation if \( \mathsf{round}\left( g^{(A+1)}_{\zeta^{*}}(x)\right) = 1 \).